-This position is based at our Juno Manufacturing Plant (JuMP) in Bothell, Washington - relocation assistance may be available for qualified candidates.
+This position is based at our Juno Manufacturing Plant (JuMP) in Bothell, Washington.

 The primary focus of the Manufacturing Associate role will be cellular therapeutic manufacturing at JuMP during process transfers, routine production, and technology improvements.
 The key deliverables for this role are (1) helping to establish the JuMP manufacturing operations and (2) completing production assignments with a high quality and timely output.